Rhode Island Asbestos Regulations

 - Plan must include details on the methods of repair/removal/encapsulation; team of licensed contractors performing the work; schedule for completion; disposal location; level of compliance with exposure and action criteria; among other requirements.

 - Site supervisors shall be licensed in conjunction with an application for a license by an Asbestos Contractor.

 - All Asbestos Abatement Workers must be licensed on an individual basis.

 - To apply for a license, an Asbestos Contractor or Asbestos Abatement Worker shall submit a completed application to the Agency on forms provided by the Agency.
 The application shall include all information required by the Act, as well as by the form and accompanying instructions.

 - The Agency may at any time after the filing of the original application require further information in order to enable the Agency to determine whether the application should be

 Note: State regulations are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Rhode Island Asbestos Regulations: Related Resources

 The above information and links will help you comply with Rhode Island law when pursuing your asbestos abatement project.
 Failure to comply can lead to disciplinary actions.
-If you have been exposed to asbestos or believe you have an asbestos-related illness, you may want to consider your legal options after getting medical attention.
-Get started today with a free claim evaluation by a local injury law attorney.
+If you've been exposed to asbestos or believe you have an asbestos-related illness, you may want to consider your legal options after getting medical attention.
+To learn more about the possible legal remedies, contact an experienced personal injury attorney in Rhode Island today.